-Article 14 Correspondent relationships
+Article 15 Correspondent relationships

-- 1. Article 22 of the Law on PML/CFT requires taking obligatory measures in addition to the standard measures to enhance the due diligence in correspondent bank relationships that represent higher risk for banks.
-Banks shall develop and implement policies and procedures related to correspondent banks and which address higher risks in such relationships. - 2.
-For purposes of this Article, correspondent banking is defined as a mean to provide banking services by a bank (the correspondent) to another (the respondent) bank, which may include loans, deposits, collection, clearing or payment services.
-Banks in Kosovo shall operate as "respondent banks" when they establish relationships for receipt of banking services by another bank (correspondent bank) or as "correspondent bank" when they create relationships for providing bank services to another bank (respondent bank). - 3.
-Banks shall exercise caution and due diligence with regards to the potential respondent bank's controls against money laundering and terrorist financing and determine that such controls are adequate and effective and shall document the respective PML/CFT responsibilities of each institution.
-Banks shall not undertake business relationships with shell banks, whereas regarding the correspondent banks from countries posing higher risk of money laundering and terrorist financing the bank shall ensure that it may apply enhanced measures to mitigate such risks, as required in Article 18 of this Regulation. - 4.
+- 1. Article 22 of the Law on PML/CFT requires the establishment of mandatory measures in addition to standard measures to extend due diligence in correspondent banking relationships, which represent a higher risk.
+Financial institutions will develop and implement policies and procedures related to correspondent relationships and which address high risks in such relationships. - 2.
+For the purpose of this Article, correspondent relationship shall be defined as a means of providing banking services from one bank (correspondent) to another bank (respondent), which may include loans, deposits, collection, clearing or payment services, as well as relations between financial institutions and between financial institutions where similar services are provided, including but not limited to those relationships established for securities transactions or fund transfers. - 3.
+Banks in Kosovo shall act as "respondent banks", when they establish relationships for receiving banking services from another bank (correspondent banks) or as "correspondent banks", when they establish relationships for providing banking services to another bank (respondent bank). - 4.
+Financial institutions shall exercise caution and due diligence with regards to the correspondent bank's potential controls against money laundering and terrorist financing and determine that such controls are adequate and effective and shall document the respective PML/CFT responsibilities of each institution.
+Financial institutions shall not undertake business relationships with shell banks, whereas regarding the correspondent banks from countries posing higher risk of money laundering and terrorist financing the bank shall ensure that it may apply enhanced measures to mitigate such risks, as required in Article 18 of this Regulation. - 5.
 In order to assess the potential respondent bank controls against money laundering and terrorist financing based on requirements set forth in paragraph 3 of this Article, the bank should gather sufficient information on the potential respondent bank in order to understand their business and to determine from available public information the reputation of the institution, quality of supervision and whether it has been subject of investigation for money laundering and terrorist financing or regulatory actions.
-In general, the bank shall establish or continue correspondent relationships with a foreign respondent bank only if it is convinced that an authority is effectively supervising the respondent bank.
-In particular, a bank shall not establish or continue a correspondent banking relationship with a shell bank, as determined in the Law on PML/CFT.
+In general, the bank shall establish or continue correspondent relationships with a foreign respondent bank only if it is convinced that an authority is effectively

-- 5. Particular care should be exercised when respondent banks allow the direct use of correspondent account by third parties to do business on their behalf (payment through accounts).
-The bank shall be convinced that the respondent bank has carried out the due diligence process for those customers who have direct access to accounts of the respondent bank and that respondent bank is able to ensure relevant information of customer identification upon the request of the correspondent bank. - 6.
-Banks shall develop and implement policies and procedures related to the ongoing monitoring of activities constructed through correspondent accounts.
-Bank shall obtain the approval from the senior management before establishing new correspondent relationships and shall apply enhanced due diligence measures provided for in paragraph (4) of Article 22 of the Law on PML/CFT.
+- supervising the respondent bank.
+In particular, a bank shall not establish or continue a correspondent banking relationship with a shell bank, as determined in the Law on PML/CFT. - 6.
+Particular care should be exercised when respondent banks allow the direct use of correspondent account by third parties to do business on their behalf (payment through accounts).
+The bank shall be convinced that the respondent bank has carried out the due diligence process for those customers who have direct access to accounts of the respondent bank and that respondent bank is able to ensure relevant information of customer identification upon the request of the correspondent bank. - 7.
+Financial institutions shall develop and implement policies and procedures related to the ongoing monitoring of activities carried out through correspondent accounts.
+Financial institutions shall obtain the approval from the senior management before establishing new correspondent relationships and shall apply enhanced due diligence measures provided for in paragraph (4) of Article 22 of the Law on PML/CFT.

-Article 15 Politically exposed persons
+Article 16 Politically exposed persons